beto-rodriguez/LiveCharts2/docs/cartesianChart/heatseries.md

 ## HeatMap property

-This property defines the gradient colors, it is an array of `System.Drawing.Color` where the first element in the array is the the smallest or coldest and the last item in the array  is the greatest or hottest, any value between the chart limits will be interpolated lineally to create a new color, you can add as many colors as you need to define the gradient.
+This property defines the gradient colors, it is an array of [`LvcColor`]({{ website_url }}/api/{{ version }}/LiveChartsCore.Drawing.LvcColor) where the first element in the array is the the smallest or coldest and the last item in the array  is the greatest or hottest, any value between the chart limits will be interpolated lineally to create a new color, you can add as many colors as you need to define the gradient.

 ![image](https://raw.githubusercontent.com/beto-rodriguez/LiveCharts2/master/docs/_assets/heathm.png)

+<pre><code>using SkiaSharp;
+using LiveChartsCore.SkiaSharpView;

-<pre><code>Series = new ISeries[]
+Series = new ISeries[]
 {
     new HeatSeries&lt;WeightedPoint>
     {
         HeatMap = new[] // mark
         { // mark
-            Color.Yellow, // the first element is the "coldest" // mark Color.Black, // mark
+            SKColors.Yellow.AsLvcColor(), // the first element is the "coldest" // mark SKColors.Black.AsLvcColor(), // mark
-            Color.Blue // the last element is the "hottest" // mark }, // mark
+            SKColors.Blue.AsLvcColor() // the last element is the "hottest" // mark }, // mark
-        Values = new ObservableCollection&lt;WeightedPoint>
+        Values = new ObservableCollection&lt;WeightedPoint> { ... }
-        {
-            new WeightedPoint(0, 16, 500),
-            new WeightedPoint(0, 15, 475),
-            new WeightedPoint(0, 14, 450),
-            new WeightedPoint(0, 13, 425),
-            new WeightedPoint(0, 12, 400),
-            new WeightedPoint(0, 11, 375),
-            new WeightedPoint(0, 10, 350),
-            new WeightedPoint(0, 9, 325),
-            new WeightedPoint(0, 8, 300),
-            new WeightedPoint(0, 7, 275),
-            new WeightedPoint(0, 6, 250),
-            new WeightedPoint(0, 5, 225),
-            new WeightedPoint(0, 4, 200),
-            new WeightedPoint(0, 3, 175),
-            new WeightedPoint(0, 2, 150),
-            new WeightedPoint(0, 1, 125),
-            new WeightedPoint(0, 0, 100)
-        }
     }
 };</code></pre>